Yemen is now entering into its fifth year of war. Tension and instability have struck the country since the uprising in 2011.

 WILPF in Yemen

-This meeting was the first stage of a two-year project led by WILPF and our Yemeni partner, the Peace Track Initiative, with the generous support of the Dutch Ministry of Foreign Affairs.
+This meeting was the first stage of a two-year project led by WILPF and our Yemeni partner, the Peace Track Initiative, with the generous support of the Dutch Ministry of Foreign Affairs and the Norwegian Agency for Development Cooperation (NORAD).
 The project is part of WILPF’s Middle East and North Africa (MENA) approach through which we seek to preserve and grow the movement for feminist peace in the MENA region to achieve a peaceful and stable region where women’s rights and gender justice are upheld.

 WILPF has been working in Yemen since 2012.
 Since then, we have supported the work of local grassroots organisations on the ground, as well as advocacy work to ensure Yemeni women’s voices are brought to the peace process and to the international fora.
 It includes supporting partners in the preparation of UN submissions, like the Universal Periodic Review, and promoting their participation during UN side events, humanitarian pledges and peace talks.